yadayada/acd_cli/docs/FAQ.rst

 You may also want to try the deprecated (and undocumented) synchronization method ``acd_cli old-sync`` if you happen to have only up to a few thousand files and folders in total.

+If you do not need to synchronize your full Drive hierarchy, consider running a partial sync (``psync``).

 How Do I Pass a Node ID Starting with ``-`` (dash/minus/hyphen)?
 ----------------------------------------------------------------